 - Use of rhetorical devices (tricolon, alliteration, etc.)

 - Ambiguous/expressive language (words and phrases that can be interpreted in a number of different ways)

-Each of these threads combine to create brand voices that resonate with buyers, positioning their products as smart, beautiful, and functional additions to the everyday lives of customers.
-Good messaging can help put any outstanding concerns to rest — Does this company care about their customers?
-Can I contact them if something goes wrong?
-Are they trying to persuade me to buy a product that doesn't solve my problem? — while also encouraging customers to feel good about their purchase.
+Each of these threads combine to create brand voices that resonate with buyers, positioning their products as smart, beautiful, and functional additions to people's lives.
+Good messaging can help put any outstanding concerns to rest:

 To get things started, we're going to focus on benefit-centric framing.
 In simple terms, this means foregrounding the benefits that our product or service provides for the customer.
 In the case of Apple and a product like the iPad, it's not the screen that's important, but what the customer can do with it.
-Whether watching our favourite films in high definition, seeing our loved ones on FaceTime, or creating high-resolution digital paintings — everything is oriented towards benefits the customer can experience, or at the very least imagine experiencing in their day-to-day life.
+Whether Apple shows people watching their favourite films in high definition, seeing their loved ones on FaceTime, or sharing high-resolution digital photos with friends — everything is oriented towards benefits the customer can experience in their day-to-day life.